pixelserious/2019/index.md

-# Welcome to 2019, the spectacular year progress tracker
+# Welcome to 2019 New Year Progress

-2019 Year tracker shows you the new year progress in an inpiring way.
+2019 New Year Progress is an app that shows you the new year progress in a spectacular and inpiring way.

-A great help to achieve your new year's resolutions!
+It's a great help to achieve your new year's good resolutions!

 ## User guide